dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysAllRoles.md

 ---
-title: SYSROLES system table
+title: SYSALLROLES System View
-summary: System table that stores the roles in the database.
+summary: System view that displays all of the roles granted to the current user.
-keywords: roles tables
+keywords: system roles view
 toc: false
 product: all
 sidebar: home_sidebar
-permalink: sqlref_systables_sysroles.html
+permalink: sqlref_sysviews_sysallroles.html
-folder: SQLReference/SystemTables
+folder: SQLReference/SystemViews
 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# SYSROLES System Table
+# SYSALLROLES System View

-The `SYSROLES` table stores the roles in the database.
+The `SYSALLROLES` view displays all of the roles granted to the current user.

-{% include splice_snippets/systablenote.md %}

-A row in the `SYSROLES` table represents one of the following:

-* A role definition (the result of a &nbsp;[`CREATE ROLE` statement](sqlref_statements_createrole.html))
-* A role grant

-The keys for the `SYSROLES` table are:

-* Primary key (`GRANTEE, ROLEID, GRANTOR`)
-* Unique key (`UUID`)

-The following table shows the contents of the `SYSROLES` system table.
+The following table shows the contents of the `SYSALLROLES` system view.

 <table>
-    <caption>SYSROLES system table</caption>
+    <caption>SYSALLROLES system view</caption>
     <col />
     <col />
     <col />